Sonia Ahmed: Pakistan's pageant industry

+Another history was made in Lahore, Pakistan on May 25, 2021.
+Ahmed created the first Miss Trans Pakistan for trans women of Pakistani descent and the first trans girl to be crowned was Shyraa Roy.
+On 31st, January 2022, the Mr. and Miss Pakistan ceremoney was held in Lahore, Pakistan and 6 winners were crowned.
+On May 31, 2023 along with the other winners, the second Miss Trans Pakistan was crowned, Alina Khan.
+This was the fourth Miss Pakistan event organized by Ahmed on the soil of Pakistan.

+On the 31st of May 2024, Ahmed went to Lahore, Pakistan and completed the 5th event on the soil of Pakistan and on the 30th of May 2025, Ahmed completed the 6th Mr. & Miss Pakistan Event in Lahore.

-Entering Film Work
+Entering film work

 In 2014, Ahmed filmed her first documentary, "I Shall Dance," under her production company, Touchgate Global Inc., which was released in September 2014 in Toronto, Ontario, Canada.

 Filmography

 Controversies

 Ahmed faced opposition on her holding the pageant from some conservative sections of the community.
 However the opposition soon ended.
 In August 2010, Ahmed was criticized for going ahead with the 8th annual Miss Pakistan World during the month of Ramadan and while Pakistan faced a humanitarian crisis due to widespread flooding.